duniter/duniter/doc/HDC.md

 `Number` | an increment number identifying this transaction among all others sender's transactions.
 `PreviousHash` | **is mandatory if `Number` is positive**.
 It is a hash of the previous transaction (content AND signature), and is used to identify without ambiguity the previous transaction (it is an integrity mecanism).
 `Recipient` | the recipient's OpenPGP fingerprint to whom the coins are to be sent.
-`Type` | gives information on how to to interprete the coin list.
-Value is either `TRANSFER` or `ISSUANCE`.
-`Amounts` | a list of amounts to be issued or transfered.
-Each line starts with an `ORIGIN` field, followed by a colon and a positive integer (`AMOUNT`).
-For a given transaction, two lines cannot share the same `ORIGIN`.
-Lines are sorted by `ORIGIN`.
+`Coins` | a list of coins to be transfered, eventually followed by a colon and a transaction ID justifying the ownership.
+Lines are sorted by `COIN_ID`.
 `Comment` | comment for transaction.
 May be used for any future purpose.
 Multiline field, ends at the end of the transaction message.

-With `Amounts`'s `ORIGIN` having the following format:
+`COIN_ID` has following format:

-    HASH-NUMBER
+    FINGERPRINT-AM_NUMBER-COIN_NUMBER

 Field      | Description
 ---------- | -----------
-`HASH`  | in case of `ISSUANCE` transaction, uppercased SHA1 hash of amendment justifying the `AMOUNT` of the line as a share of Universal Dividend.
-In case of `TRANSFER` transaction, uppercased SHA1 hash of the transaction justifying the ownership of given `AMOUNT`.
-`NUMBER` | in case of `ISSUANCE` transaction, amendment number justifying the `AMOUNT` of the line as a share of Universal Dividend.
-In case of `TRANSFER` transaction, number of the transaction justifying the ownership of given `AMOUNT`.

-Using both `HASH` and `NUMBER` field allows to identify without any ambiguity the origin of a line's amount, and thus its legitimity.
+`FINGERPRINT`  | uppercased SHA1 hash of the member for whom this was coin was issued in the Contract `AM_NUMBER` | integer identifying the amendment justifying this coin's existence `COIN_NUMBER` | integer identifying the coin into promoted amendment #`AM_NUMBER`

+For example, in above amendment, coin `33BBFC0C67078D72AF128B5BA296CC530126F372-0-26` is:
+* A coin issued for member `33BBFC0C67078D72AF128B5BA296CC530126F372`
+* A coin issued in amendment `#0`
+* A coin of value 2^8, as it is the 26th coin in `CoinList`

 ### Validity